-Below are simple questions and prompts that students will complete at the end of each day during their progression of this lesson.
+- Below are simple questions and prompts that students will complete at the end of each day. - Ask students one prompt to reflect on what they did today.

-- Ask students one prompt to reflect on what they did today. - What is a question you have after today's theater class? - How do you think theater can show the diversity of NYC? - o Draw your stage.
+- What is a question you have after today's theater class? - How do you think theater can show the diversity of NYC? - o Draw your stage.
 Label the different parts you've learned. - Who's role in this performance do you admire?
-Why? - What Broadway ensemble did we see rehearsing? - What is something you want to see continue growing during rehearsals this week?
+Why? - What Broadway ensemble did we see rehearsing? - Why are rehearsals important for a performance?